Ryanhustler420/RH-Android-Version-UI/README.md

 # RH-Android-Version-UI with Firebase

 ## Requirement Changed.
-Everything Done.
 Bug Fixing And Refactoring Start.
-Few New Feature Yet To Be Implemented
+Few New Feature Yet To Be Implemented.
+##### Shopkeeper App Designing For Android